Miliyonayalew/Marriott-Reservation-Backend/README.md

 # 📖 MARRIOT HOTEL RESERVATIONS APP <a name="about-project"></a>

-**MARRIOT HOTEL RESERVATIONS APP** is an app to make bookings for the Marrior hotel: you have a list of rooms and you can booking =s for that rooms.
+**MARRIOT HOTEL RESERVATIONS APP** is an app to make bookings for the Marriot hotel rooms.

 ## 🛠 Built With <a name="built-with"></a>